sircharlo/meeting-media-manager/docs/_posts/2013-01-07-present-media.md

 When in standby, the media presentation screen will display the background image that is configured in the settings.
 If no background image has been configured, then M³ will attempt to automatically fetch and display the yeartext.

-If no background image is configured in the settings and the yeartext could not be loaded automatically, a black background will be **displayed when on standby.
+If no background image is configured in the settings and the yeartext could not be loaded automatically, a black background will be **d**isplayed when on standby.

 Media controller mode can be accessed by clicking the ▶️ (play) button on the main screen of M³, or by using the keyboard shortcut <kbd>Alt</kbd> <kbd>D</kbd> (for external display).